codingbelief/arm-architecture-reference-manual-for-armv8-a/zh/chapter_d4/d42_1_about_the_vmsav8-64_address_translation_syste.md

 ### The VMSAv8-64 translation table format

-Stages of address translation that are controlled by an Exception level that is using AArch64 use the VMSAv8-64 translation table format.
-This format uses 64-bit descriptor entries in the translation tables.

-> **NOTE:**
-This format is an extension of the VMSAv8-32 Long-descriptor translation table format originally defined by the ARMv7 Large Physical Address Extension, and extended slightly by ARMv8.
-VMSAv8-32 also supports a Short-descriptor translation table format.
-[Chapter G4 The AArch32 Virtual Memory System Architecture](#) describes both of these formats.

-The VMSAv8-64 translation table format provides:
-* Up to four levels of address lookup.
-* Input addresses of up to 48 bits.
-* Output addresses of up to 48 bits.
-* A translation granule size of 4KB, 16KB, or 64KB.

-### The VMSAv8-64 translation table format

 在 AArch64 state 下的 Exception level 的 address translation 的 translation table 的条目是一个 64 位的描述符。

 > **NOTE:**